 E4All is the acronym of the new Erasmus+ Exchange of Good Practices Project “More attractive and inclusive education for all generations“, Project Number 2020-1-PL01-KA204-082020.
 The EBI/EIE is the Austrian partner in this project.

-The general aim of the project is to support the adult educators at designing, delivering and promoting more attractive and inclusive education for all generations of adult learners.
+The general aim of the project is to support adult educators in designing, delivering, and promoting more attractive and inclusive education for all generations of adult learners.

-The indirect target group include a wide range of education – related organisations, institutions and decision makers.
+The indirect target group includes a wide range of education–related organisations, institutions, and decision-makers.

 The dissemination activities would reach, in total, at least 44.619 recipients.

 The design of the work programme is chronological.
 All project activities are divided into 3 phases and 13 Work Packages (WP), including transversal activities of management, evaluation and dissemination.
-There are 6 Transnational Project Meetings (TPM) planned: 1 kick-off meeting, one summary meeting and 4 working meetings aiming at exchange of experiences and good practices.
-The work flow during the 4 working meetings gives each partner a space to share its expertise in the field of intergenerational learning.
+There are 6 Transnational Project Meetings (TPM) planned: 1 kick-off meeting, one summary meeting, and 4 working meetings aiming to exchange experiences and good practices.
+The workflow during the 4 working meetings gives each partner a space to share their expertise in the field of intergenerational learning.